brendan-mccaffrey/btc-spread-bot/README.md

 ## Instructions

- - ftx.py: Enter API Key and Subaccount name
+ - Configure *script.py* with the desired spread, api_key, and subaccount_name (optional) of your profile.
  - Create a file *tokenfile.token* and populate it with your API Secret.
 Note: the gitignore is configured to prohibit any file with the *.token* extension from being pushed to GitHub.